iscoutto/fesa-csharp/README.md

-# c-poo
+# C#-POO
-Object-oriented exercises in C# developed during the third semester of the Computer Engineering Course.
+Object-oriented exercises developed in C# during the third semester of the Computer Engineering Course.